Ethansev/Ethansev/README.md

-Hi I'm Ethan!
-This is where I play with ideas and contribute to open-source.
+# Hi I'm Ethan!
+**I explore ideas and contribute to interesting projects here.
+Also open to collaboration.**

 ##  Currently Learning 🌱